JohnChang2014/custom_rqrcode/README.md

 # Render QR codes easily from your Rails 3 application

-This gem supports rendering either SVG or PNG, JPEG, and GIF formats.
+This gem extends rqrcode-rails published by samvincent, supporting to render either SVG or PNG, JPEG, and GIF formats and

+providing new options to

 SVG, because of it's vector nature, will scale easily when intended for print.
 Offering QR endpoints enables others to integrate with your service in possibly interesting ways.